Cleaning with Windex

-It's found in most homeowners' arsenals of cleaning must-haves, but as great as it is, the original Windex Glass Cleaner shouldn't be sprayed on every surface.
-We interviewed cleaning experts who share when it should stay in the cleaning bucket and what they prefer to use instead.
+It’s found in most homeowners’ arsenals of cleaning must-haves, but as great as it is, the original Windex Glass Cleaner shouldn’t be sprayed on every surface.
+We interviewed cleaning experts who share when it shouldn’t be used and what they prefer to use instead.
 Make sure you also know about these things you should never clean with water.

 “In my experience, Windex does not work well on soap scum buildup on a glass shower door,” says Maria Mendoza, branch manager, Housekeeping Associates.
-“Instead, use a Mr. Clean Magic Eraser with Dow Scrubbing Bubbles and/or vinegar to remove buildup.”
-While Magic Erasers are amazing, you’ll want to avoid cleaning these 10 things with one.
+“Instead, use a Mr. Clean Magic Eraser with Dow Scrubbing Bubbles and/or vinegar to clean your glass shower doors.”

 TV or computer screens

 “Monitors can be damaged by the chemicals in original Windex because they can warp plastics, including the tint on your flat panel screen,” says Greg Shepard, founder of Emily’s Maids in Dallas.
 Instead, use a damp cloth or Windex Electronic Wipes to wipe down the screen.
 If a more thorough cleaning is in order, isopropyl alcohol (commonly called isopropanol) works wonders, adds Candace Kantzler of Michigan’s Housekeeping Associates.
 But however you clean your screens, do so lightly.
 “Use a gentle touch so as not to cause damage to the screen by pushing too hard.,” Kantzler says.
 Make sure you never use vinegar to clean these 8 things.

 “The alcohol contained in Windex will affect the patina of the copper and could cause permanent discoloration,” shares Sarah Steeb, a home cleaning expert with Housekeeping Associates.
 Instead, use water on those copper pots, pans, trays, etc. and buff it out with a microfiber cloth, she says.